AlmaasLab/micInt/README.md

 ```

 # Useage
-Unfortunately, I have not yet taken the effort to write a proper manual.
+Unfortunately, I have not yet taken the effort to write a proper vignette.
 However, if you are interested in using the package, don`t hasitate asking me for help, either as a github issue or directly (jakob.p.pettersen@ntnu.no).